What Is Margin Trading?

 With margin trading, you can use leverage to open a larger position than what you have available in your account.
 Assume that you choose to use 5x leverage.
 In this case, you would be able to leverage your $10,000 by a factor of 5, resulting in a total trading capital of $50,000.

 With the 5x leverage, you are now able to open a position worth $50,000 in BTC.
-If the price of BTC increase, your potential profits are amplified by 5x, giving you a higher return on investment compared to using only your initial $10,000.
+If the price of BTC increases, your potential profits are amplified by 5x, giving you a higher return on investment compared to using only your initial $10,000.

 If BTC falls instead, your potential losses would also be amplified.
 If your position starts to approach the margin limit, you will have to deposit additional funds to maintain your position or risk getting liquidated.